 Mining causes severe damages to the environment, for example through deforestation; road construction; booming mining settlements; soil erosion; soil disturbance; pollution of rivers, their sediments and floodplains; pollution by heavy metals (use of mercury and cyanide, as well as other heavy metals such as arsenic and lead); reduction of local biodiversity due to poisoning of fish, birds, mammals, macro-invertebrates and even plants; and death of humans and malformation of the contaminated survivors.
 Knowing that Congo forest plays a key role in mitigation of global warming and is a sanctuary for many endangered species as well as several endemic species, it is urgent to undertake research assessing and mitigating mining’s environmental impact.

-Current research at CEGEMI addresses technical aspects of heavy metals pollution, as well as socio-environmental aspects of access to natural resources.
+Current research at CEGEMI addresses technical aspects of heavy metals pollution, as well as socio-environmental dimensions of access to natural resources.